- Some Files Are Continuously Uploaded to the Server, Even When They Are Not Modified

 There are servers out there which don’t have checksumming implemented on their side, or which are not tested by ownCloud’s QA team.
 They can’t ensure file integrity, they have potential security issues, and we can’t guarantee that they are compatible with the ownCloud Desktop Client.

-On Linux when the synchronized folder contains very many subfolders the operating system may not allow for enough
+On Linux, when the synchronized folder contains a high number of subfolders, the operating system may not allow for enough

 inotify watches to monitor the changes in all of them.